samhattangady/false_gold/notes/false_gold.md

 Make a basic prototype where both of the modes are somewhat fleshed out.
 I believe all the interesting things comes from the interplay between the modes, so its important to make sure that we are able to spend some time prototyping ideas there.

+There is no - very little focus on the graphics and sounds and things.
+Maybe just enough to give an idea of what it is.
+SImilarly, no UI polish.
+Keep UX as simple as possible.
+We want to make a prototype of the gameplay in one state.

+## Post Jam Goals
+If things work out well and the game feels like it is fun, and has room to grow, then figure out a way to add either meta-progression,  or a "campaign" mode.
+If either of those ideas bear fruit, then there is a compelling case to decide to make this into something to work on for ~9-12 months, and then release on Steam at a $5-$10 scope.